jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/casting/chromecast.md

 ## FAQ

-**Are any features disabled when casting with an iOS SDK player?**
+**Are any features not supported when casting with an iOS SDK player?**
 <br/><br/>
 Yes.
-The following features are disabled during a casting session with an iOS SDK player:
+The following features are not supported during a casting session with an iOS SDK player:

 * Google IMA ads
-* Multiple-audio tracks or AudioTrack switching
+* Multiple-audio tracks or AudioTrack switching<sup>1</sup>
-* In-manifest WebVTT captions
+* In-manifest WebVTT captions<sup>1</sup>
+* 608 captions
 * DVR and live streaming capabilities

+<sup>1</sup>Chromecast does not support these features natively.

 <br/><br/>
 <div id="wufoo-mff60sc1xnn4cu">